Helping You Seek Justice

 Hire a Violent Crimes Defense Attorney Today

 If you're facing violent crime charges, don't face them alone.
-Contact J. Clay LeJeune, Attorney at Law, LLC, today to schedule a simple case evaluation.
+Contact LeJeune & Associates, today to schedule a simple case evaluation.
 Our skilled legal team can offer you the reliable representation and strong advocacy you need to fight your criminal allegations.
 We proudly represent clients across Lafayette, Jefferson Davis, Iberia, Acadia, St. Landry, St. Martin, and the rest of Louisiana.

 Types of Violent Crimes

-At J. Clay LeJeune, Attorney at Law, LLC, our attorneys have devoted their careers to providing outstanding legal services and comprehensive representation to clients in a wide range of violent crimes charges, including, but not limited to:
+At LeJeune & Associates, our attorneys have devoted their careers to providing outstanding legal services and comprehensive representation to clients in a wide range of violent crimes charges, including, but not limited to:

 It’s important to keep in mind that the below offenses are not a comprehensive list.
 There are several other violent crime cases that our law firm handles.
 If you or someone you know has recently been arrested or indicted for a violent crime, it is absolutely crucial that you hire a skilled criminal defense lawyer right away.
 Our legal team can help you understand the potential penalties and consequences of your charges and craft your defense strategy.